 As causations of anxiety disorders are complex, a range of treatment services will usually be recommended to follow a holistic approach to recovery.

 Suitability will need to be gauged to ensure that our recommendations here at Nova Recovery can help to suppress and manage your generalised anxiety disorder diagnosis.
+We can treat generalised anxiety if you also suffer from drug or alcohol addiction, and offer dual diagnosis treatment programmes for people who require it.

 Psychological therapies for GAB are very important, to help promote rational thinking, clarity and balance.
-Cognitive behavioural therapy is a commonly recommended treatment, down to the structure that it provides when focusing on thoughts and emotions.
+Cognitive behavioural therapy is a commonly recommended treatment, due to the structure that it provides when focusing on thoughts and emotions.
 CBT works on revisiting the triggers of anxiety and adapting the outlook of our clients to suppress the response of ongoing anxiety.

 - Relaxation therapy

-Another common generalised anxiety disorder treatment is a relaxation therapy, helping to promote mindfulness, rest and restoring efforts.
+Another common generalised anxiety disorder treatment is relaxation therapy, helping to promote mindfulness, rest and restoring efforts.

 Many individuals who experience GAB are constantly on the go, feel extreme pressure, and find it hard to switch off the symptoms of anxiety.
 Working with both CBT and CBT, relaxing techniques will be promoted to offer respite through potential symptoms.